WhitehillGroup/new-support/docs/faq.md

 ==- Why am I getting kicked with the message "DWPSS has detected you are using counterfeit products"?
 There are 2 reasons this may be happening:
 1. You are using a version of DWProx Net2+, SCO v3 or Scan & Shop that was released prior to 26/01/24.
 You should update your Net2, SCO v3 and Scan & Shop with the latest versions from [Axon](https://axon.whitehill.group) to resolve the issue.
 Please see [this message](https://discord.com/channels/616745092279173151/1169430086500491375/1200237894430892072) in our [Discord server](https://discord.whitehill.group/) for more detailed update instructions.
+2. You have tampered with your product - if you have done this and triggered DWPSS, please open a support ticket.
 ===

 Question not answered?
 Visit the support page for the product you're having trouble with, or contact our support team via our [Discord server](https://discord.whitehill.group/).